🇿🇦 ZAR to 🇬🇧 GBP — South African Rand to British Pound Rate Today

 Why is the rate I see on my mobile money operator different?

 Rates shown on this page are indicative interbank reference rates updated daily.
 Operator send rates typically include a 1%-4% spread above this reference, which covers FX hedging cost, settlement risk and commercial margin.
-For exact send rates via M-Pesa, MTN MoMo, Sendwave, LemFi, WorldRemit, Wise or TapTap Send to United Kingdom, see the inbound corridor comparison.
+For exact send rates via M-Pesa, MTN MoMo, Sendwave, LemFi, WorldRemit, Wise or TapTap Send to United Kingdom, see the inbound transfer comparison.